Students of Agrippina Vaganova:

 One of Russia’s finest Danseur Noble, Mr. Semenov, a People’s Artist of the Soviet Union recipient was a principal dancer excelling in the great classics with the Kirov Ballet (now Mariinsky Theatre) from 1950-1996.
 After being their Artistic Director, he taught at Vaganova Academy and was the Ballet Master and company teacher for Ballet International in Indianapolis.
 Currently he has been a guest teacher in New York with American Ballet Theatre, their JKO school as well as in other New York and U.S. programs and schools.
 Together with his wife and former partner, Irina Kolpakova, he has toured the world as an international guest pedagogue.
 See video of Kolpakova & Semenov.

-Graduate of the Vaganova Academy and current teacher of acting at the school, Mr. Stepin worked closely with famed choreographer Leonid Yakobson.
-Today, he serves as the repetiteur of Yakobson’s works.
-He staged US dancers who performed the piece “Gossipers” at the International Ballet School Festival in Estonia this summer.
+Mr. Stepin worked closely with famed choreographer Leonid Yakobson, and today, he serves as the repetiteur of Yakobson’s works.
+He also staged US dancers who performed the piece “Gossipers” at the first International Ballet School Festival in Estonia.

 Mr. Sidorov graduated with honors from the Vaganova Academy, being taught by such notables as K. V. Shatilov and A. I. Pushkin.
 He danced for the Mariinsky Theatre and became the Principal dancer with the Mikhailovsky Theatre and subsequently served as their Senior Repetiteur.
 He taught pas-de-deux class at the Vaganova Academy where his students included OWDF Founders Ekaterina Shchelkanova and Anton Boytsov.
 For his outstanding achievements in ballet, Mr. Sidorov was awarded the prestigious title of Honoured Artist of the Russian Federation.